cestoliv/AndMrKow-markdownToHtml/README.md

         "noImages": true, // replace images by the text "Images are not allowed..."
-        "noTitles": true, // replace titles by a <strong> text "ugc": true, // add ugc attribute to link and PREVENT XSS (REMOVE HTML TAG) "getFirstImage": true // return the first image (return : {text: "your parsed markdown", firstImage: "https://path.to.your.first.image"})
+        "noTitles": true, // replace titles by a <strong> text "ugc": true, // add ugc attribute to link and PREVENT XSS (REMOVE HTML TAG) "getFirstImage": true // return the first image and the alt (return : {text: "your parsed markdown", firstImage: "https://path.to.your.first.image", , firstImageAlt: "your cool image"})
     }

 **/!\\** If withSyntaxeElements = true, there will be no sharp before